Montana "Team Up. Pressure Down." Blood Pressure Medication Adherence Project

 To reduce staff burden, participating pharmacists suggested creating a template for tracking patients, a checklist of discussion topics, and other resources.
 Some sites also involved the entire pharmacy staff in the project to reduce burden on the pharmacists.

 Project coordinators offered two options for pharmacist training: (1) attending a hands-on workshop about blood pressure measurements, current guidelines, and medication management or (2) taking home the blood pressure curriculum.
-Project coordinators also scheduled a conference call so that an experienced pharmacist could coach newly participating pharmacists.
+Project coordinators also scheduled a conference call so an experienced pharmacist could coach newly participating pharmacists.
+Involving a consulting pharmacist with subject matter expertise enhanced credibility when recruiting pharmacies for the project and facilitating technical assistance during implementation.

 Participating pharmacists recommended directing this project to patients who were newly diagnosed with high blood pressure, as more experienced patients already knew different ways to manage their condition.